codio/knowledge/source/instructors/setupcourses/assignment-settings/prerequisite-assignments.rst

 - Completed
 - Passed (with a minimum grade)

-Multiple assignments can be included if necessary but they all will have the same prerequisite state
+Multiple assignments can be included if necessary but they all will have the same prerequisite state.

   .. image:: /img/prerequisite.png
      :alt: Prerequisite Rules

 When enabled, students can start the assignment if the requirements are met.
-If not, they will receive a message advising them of the prerequisite requirements
+If not, they will receive a message advising them of the prerequisite requirements.

   .. image:: /img/student-prerequisite.png
      :alt: Student Warning